itsweichen/Java/HeadFirstJava.md

 * Mark an instance variable as `transient` if it can't (or shouldn't be saved)
   * It will be `null` after deserialization and defaults for primitives.
 * Static variables, of course, are not serialized.
 They will have whaterver static variable its class *currently* has.
+* `serailVersionUID` is needed if your class might evolve.

 ### Deserialization